leilaicruz/Git-workshop-TUe-2025/Lesson_development/git.md

 #### b.
 Create a Check-in file

 > Make a copy of `check-in/template.md` in the same Directory; remane the file using a unique name (e.g. three first letters of your name and the last two digits of your phone number.
-Mind the file extension ".md")
+Mind the file extension ".md") mine will be lei41

 ```shell
 cd workshop-check-in